Brad1141/PygameRobotExploration/README.md

 There are several ways that PRE makes writing SLAM easier

 1. All of the information you need is provided up front.
-Simply call the getSensorData() function and PRE will simulate the effect of having sensors on your robot
+For example, simply call the getSensorData() function and PRE will simulate the effect of having sensors on your robot

 2. PRE comes with built in functions to help write a SLAM algorithm, this includes adding noise to your data as well as displaying your map using matpotlib